jaclu/tmux-mouse-swipe/README.md

 terminal on a side screen, in such cases mouse swiping is handy.

 The reason I wrote it as a posix script is that since it gets run multiple times in quick sequence, on my iPad running iSH, there is a noticeable performance boost not having to repeatedly start bash scripts.

 ## Installation

-Compatability: tmux version 3.0 or higher
+Comparability: tmux version 3.0 or higher

 ### With [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)